signal-flags/signal-flag-images/README.md

   - orange flag for the start line
   - black flag for starts
   - blue and yellow flags for match racing
-  - umpires’ green and white, and red flags, and a black and white flag for team racing
+  - umpires’ green, green and white and red flags, and a black and white flag for team racing umpires
   - +/-, red square and green triangle flags for moving marks.

 Images are provided in the SVG vector format and five sets of flag images are